Luehang/react-native-swipe-render/README.md

 <br/>
 <br/>

-## :tada: Performance Optimization List Example
+## :watch: Performance Optimization List Example

 > If you like [`react-native-swipe-render`](https://github.com/Luehang/react-native-swipe-render), please be sure to give it a star at [GitHub](https://github.com/Luehang/react-native-swipe-render).
 Thanks.